FailAcademy/learning/wdp-vancouver/_projects/project-05.md

 Your project must:

 - Make appropriate use of classes and IDs as selectors
-- Use a CSS reset (normalize.css is included with the `redstarter` theme)
+- Use a CSS reset (normalize.css is included with the `quotesondev-starter` theme)
 - Use Sass as a preprocessor, with CSS properly compiled and minified
 - Implement a layout using flexbox (no floats)
 - Demonstrate effective use of box model properties